gcallah/BookReviews/mcpherson.md

 David Wiggins, argues.
 This is a very important point, as it undermines Rawls' claim that his political principles are neutral between different comprehensive conceptions of the good life: in fact, they are dismissive of a conception of the good life based on such nostrums as "we should count our blessings and not be envious of others."

-McPherson notes that Ronald Dworkin has actually elevated envy, a vice, to a "standard of justice."
-106
+And McPherson notes that another egalitarian, Ronald Dworkin, has actually elevated envy, a vice, to a "standard of justice."
+(106)

-114: contra Cohen's utopianism

-115: McPherson too readily accepts the common view of Plato's The Republic as being utopian.

-116: utopians are at war with reality
+Cohen argues that the infeasibility of socialism is no reason to abandon it as an ideal: that is nonsense.
+A political system that relies on reality being other than it is can be rejected for that reason alone.
+If only people were the size of ants we could fit all humans in Central Park and leave the rest of the earth as unidisturbed wilderness, but we aren't that size, and there is no way to make us so.
+As McP puts it, "Utopianism wages war against the given world...

-119: "It is better to focus on realizing the good that is possible, and one of the most important reasons for objecting to utopian thinking is that it is counterproductive to realizing this good."
+It is better to focus on realizing the good that is possible, and one of the most important reasons for objecting to utopian thinking is that it is counterproductive to realizing this good."

-121: a strange list for moderation — Plato's "city of pigs"

 ## Economic Limits